 The scale of annual holiday celebrations varies greatly in my household from year to year.
 Neither my husband nor I are particularly religious, and, before children, we let our families handle the celebrations.
 Around the time when our eldest was three, we caved on the idea of a tree – especially since our families had grown more scattered over the years, and the annual shopping event that Christmas has become pretty much required that we do something.

 For many years my husband worked all holidays, so we juggled our day to fit the family dinner and something festive in – especially when we had visitors.
 It’s been easier for the past couple of years now that our schedule is more ‘normal’ – whatever that is.
-And it’s even easier now that my husband has retired, and my younger daughter is not working at the outlet center.
+And it’s even easier now that my husband has retired, and my younger daughter is not working retail.

-This year we have no high school exchange students.
-Our elder daughter is now living & working in Japan, and our boarder has left the nest, it is only my younger daughter, my husband and myself these days.
+This year we have no high school exchange students, our elder daughter is now living & working in Japan, and our boarder has left the nest.
+It is only my younger daughter, my husband and myself these days.
 Still feels kind of strange after so many busier holidays, but actually kind of nice.
-So, we’ve opted for dinner out, but this year we’re staying in (given the forecast, that was probably a wise decsion).
+The past couple of years we opted for dinner out, but this year we’re staying in (given the forecast, that was probably a wise decsion).